Anxiety in children

 Anxiety is a normal part of life and can affect anyone, including children.
 But as parents and carers, it’s sometimes hard to know the difference between normal worries and something more serious.

-- worrying about schoolwork, sport or health
+- worrying about schoolwork or sport

 - have trouble sleeping or have vivid nightmares